DonGuillotine/3js-countries-rest-api/README.md

-# Explore countries in 3D 😍
+# Explore countries in a 3D Environment 😍
 More details coming soon...